D-SEK-CTF/meister-bot/README.md

 ```

 ### New CTF
-Creates a new CTF, and a channel called "discussion" under it.
+Creates a new CTF, and a chanel called "discussion" under it.

-If provided, the url, username, and password will be included in the channel topic in the discussion chanel.
+If provided, the url, username, and password will be included in the chanel topic in the discussion chanel.
 ```
 meister new ctf <CTF-NAME> [CTF-URL] [USERNAME] [PASSWORD]
 ```